TinyTapeout/tinytapeout-06/projects/tt_um_S2P/docs/info.md

 ## How to test

-The testbench used was proposed, carried out in ACTIVE HDL-Student Version, the stimuli used were.
+The testbench used was proposed, carried out in ACTIVE HDL-Student Version, the stimuli used were:

-10ns period clock.
+- 10ns period clock.
-Reset, through a formula which at 0 fs is 1 and 0 after 1 ns to clean the data and start with a known value with is 0.
+- Reset, through a formula which at 0 fs is 1 and 0 after 1 ns to clean the data and start with a known value with is 0.
-Serial input, a 20 ns clock.
+- Serial input, a 20 ns clock.

 The parallel output is updated every 4 clock cycles and displays the result until it updates the next 4 clock cycles with a new result.

 ## External hardware

-Wave generator:This controls the system clock externally
+Wave generator: This controls the system clock externally

 Switch, connected in the reset and is used when we perform a conversion, It can also be used with a button or with a wave generator using a square pulse once.
 The reset switch value must be 0 to allow a value that is different from 0 on the parallel output.